titpetric/exp/cmd/go-fsck/README.md

 it extra difficult to maintain due to that shared package scope, design issues and things like global shared state in tests.

-It does this by enabling local behaviour tests, essentially having the coupling / failure information as a measurable data point for each of the types.
-We get to calculate impact of refactorings.
+Using `go-fsck` acomplishes this by enabling local behaviour tests, essentially having the coupling / failure information as a measurable data point for each of the types.
+We get to calculate impact of refactorings in many dimensions.

-# Historical texts, elder scrolls

-## Initial notes
+## Initial design notes

-The go/ast package is essentially very simple.
+The `go/ast` package is essentially very simple.
 There are only a few declaration types in the language, `var`, `const`, `type` and `func`, and that's about it for possible global symbols an application developer cares about.
 A special case is the package level documentation, a comment.
 There are a few other edge cases where the declaration may not make sense, but for the most part, this encompases the go type system.

-### Goals:
+### Naming conventions

 - group all `var` declarations into `vars.go`,
   - optional: group `var Err...` into `errors.go`.